HackYourFuture/HTML-CSS/Week0/preparation.md

 # Welcome to HackYourFuture!

 Hi new student, welcome to HackYourFuture!
-In this document you'll find all the instructions you need in order to prepare yourself for your upcoming journey in HackYourFuture, and beyond!
+In this document you'll find all the instructions you need in order to prepare yourself for your journey in HackYourFuture, and beyond!

 ## Agenda

 We'll discuss the following points:

 -   How do I communicate with everybody?
 Use communication tool [Slack](https://www.slack.com)
 -   Where do I write my code?
 Inside a code editor called [Visual Studio Code](https://code.visualstudio.com/)
 -   What's the way to submit my homework?
 Use planning tool [Trello](https://trello.com/)
 -   How do I put my code online?
 On software development platform [GitHub](https://www.github.com/)

 ### How do I communicate with everybody?
 Use Slack